Minorities in Iraq: Assyrians

 After the 2003 invasion of Iraq, the situation for Assyrians drastically worsened.
 The lack of stability left Assyrians open to violence due to their faith, exacerbating the threat of ethnic cleansing by insurgent groups.
 Bombings and attacks on churches in 2004, 2010, and 2013 were several instances where Assyrians were attacked for their faith.
-The deaths of Chaldean Catholic clergy Ragheed Ganni and Paulos Faraj Rahho are also testaments to the violence that Assyrians faced as Iraq became more sectarian following the deposal of Saddam Hussein.
+The deaths of Chaldean Catholic clergymen Ragheed Ganni and Paulos Faraj Rahho are also testaments to the violence that Assyrians faced as Iraq became more sectarian following the deposal of Saddam Hussein.
 Assyrians felt pressure to convert to Islam or face death, causing most to flee.
 Mosul was reported as having particularly violent persecution against Assyrians, with reports suggesting that many were stopped and shot if their names indicated Assyrian ancestry or Christian religion.
 At the same time, the Kurdish Regional Government continued to discriminate against Assyrians, including a mysterious disappearance of Sarkis Aghajan Mamendo after speaking out against the human rights violations of the autonomous region.

 The Fall of Mosul and the renewed War in Iraq (2013-2017) due to ISIS was the catalyst for much of the Assyrian exodus from Iraq.
 After capturing the city, the group issued a decree that Christians would have to pay jizya tax, convert to Islam, or face death, causing a complete exodus of Christians from the city.
 No mass was held in the city for the first time in 2000 years, and many fled to the suburb of Ankawa, Erbil.
 Although the city was eventually reclaimed in 2017, Assyrians were slow to return due to several challenges from militia groups, and continuing discrimination in the city.
 Almost no Assyrians are left in Mosul today, and the population has since dropped to just below 150,000 across the whole of Iraq.